GamesCreatorsClub/GCCPiWarsBlog/posts/2019/01/13/telemetry.md

 - `trim(stream, to_timestamp)` - removing all logs older than given timestamp
 - `retrieve(stream, from_timestamp, to_timestmap, callback)` - retrieving all records from given timestamp older than `to_timestamp`

-As you can see all methods have callback method that is going to be invoked when data from the server are ready.
-Example is in [`download-stream`](https://github.com/GamesCreatorsClub/GCC-Telemetry/blob/master/telemetry-client/download-stream.py) - a utility that downloads particular stream from the server into a file.
+As you can see all methods have a callback method that is going to be invoked when data from the server are ready.
+An example is in [`download-stream`](https://github.com/GamesCreatorsClub/GCC-Telemetry/blob/master/telemetry-client/download-stream.py) - a utility that downloads particular stream from the server into a file.
 You can choose byte representation or CSV (human readable) representation.

 ## Conclusion

-Python is OO programming language (Object Oriented) it was quite easy to make simple logging system.
-Also, [`struct'](https://docs.python.org/3/library/struct.html) built package allowed bandwidth reduction of logged data (in comparison to ASCII representation) as all numbers can be packed as bytes, words, integers, longs, floats and doubles (as as unsigned as well) allowing smaller memory footprint.
+Python is OO programming language (Object Oriented) it was quite easy to make a simple logging system.
+Also, [`struct'](https://docs.python.org/3/library/struct.html) built package allowed bandwidth reduction of logged data (in comparison to ASCII representation) as all numbers can be packed as bytes, words, integers, longs, floats and doubles (as unsigned as well) allowing a smaller memory footprint.
 After all - it was quite a fun playing with code for this small library.

-Currently main implementation is over MQTT (which PyROS heavily relies on) and UNIX Pipes.
+Currently the main implementation is over MQTT (which PyROS heavily relies on) and UNIX Pipes.
 It is now quite easy to extend it for logging to happen over IP sockets (for logging over different machines); replacing MQTT with some custom implementation that can go over same sockets; add REST implementation for low bandwidth communication and such...